IGITUGraz/SimRecorder/README.rst

     recorder.record('a/c', some_value2)

-After the simulation is done, retrieve the values using `recorder.get`, which returns a list of values.
-Note that if you used the `HDF5Datastore`, you might get `HDFView` objects that you can either pass in directly to most numpy functions, or convert it to numpy arrays first before use.
+After the simulation is done, retrieve the values using ``recorder.get``, which returns a list of values.
+Note that if you used the ``HDF5Datastore``, you might get ``HDFView`` objects that you can either pass in directly to most NumPy functions, or convert it to NumPy arrays first before use.

 You can also close the recorder after writing, and open it later for reading.